liquidprompt/liquidprompt/docs/overview.rst

 but do not allow the user to download your Liquid Prompt version.
 For instance if you offer an access to a virtual machine through a graphical session, without allowing files transfer.
-In that case, you are required to explicitely indicate to your users where they may download the code that is running your version of Liquid Prompt (even if you only provide a theme on top of the base code).
+In that case, you are required to explicitly indicate to your users where they may download the code that is running your version of Liquid Prompt (even if you only provide a theme on top of the base code).